fs-webcomponents/fs-elements/README.md

 ## Demos

 The demos don't work well on the webcomponents.org catalog because the redirect URI for OAuth is difficult to handle.
-Thus each elements links to a version of their demo hosted on GitHub pages.
+Thus each element links to a version of their demo hosted on GitHub pages.

 ## Usage